seezee/WP-FOFT-Loader/readme.md

 [//]: # (*********************************************************************          ***Do not copy/paste to readme.txt!
 You'll mess up the formatting!***          *********************************************************************)

-= 1.0.38 =
+= 1.0.39 =
-* 2012-09-05
+* 2012-09-08
-* Remove admin script enqueuing since we’re not using it and it throws a 404
+* Security update: Fix XSS double-quoted attribute flaw in class-wp-foft-loader-settings.php

 [//]: # (REMEMBER to update the Stable tag and copy all changes to readme.txt!)